julianjica/YoutubeSummarizer/README.md

 ```bash
 uv run python main.py
 ```
-The script will then guide you through the process.
+The script will guide you through the process, providing a summary of the video and then opening a chat session for you to discuss the video with the AI.

 ## Running with Docker